Reference 02 — Graph model

 The type byte sits at the L2 / L3 boundary.
 It is carried in the wire header (so a router can decide whether to recurse without parsing payload) but its meaning is L3.
 A pure-framing parser that just dispatches by length + CRC could ignore type entirely; a TLV-aware router uses type (and opt.PL) to decide whether to walk into nested children.

 Priority is NOT an L2 concern.
 The opt byte carries no priority bits — priority is transport-time and per-link, not coherent across the network.
-A router that wants priority-aware dispatch reads :settings.priority once per subscription (L4) and caches it.
+A router that wants priority-aware dispatch reads the subscription’s priority (bits 2–4 of its delivery policy, RFC-0022 §3.A) once at admission (L4) and caches it.
+It was a per-vertex :settings.priority until RFC-0022 observed that one vertex fanning out to a CAN peer and a WebSocket peer has no single priority to hold — which is why nothing ever consumed the knob.
 See 01-data-format.md §why no priority bits.

 Implementations MAY refactor type out of the wire header (into “first byte of payload”) in a future major version without semantic change; this is a layout question internal to L2/L3, not a protocol-level decision.